Lanchester Motor Company

-The Lanchester Motor Company Limited was a car manufacturer located until early 1931 at Armourer Mills, Montgomery Street, Sparkbrook, Birmingham, and afterwards at Sandy Lane, Coventry England.
-The marque has been unused since the last Lanchester was produced in 1955.
-The Lanchester Motor Company Limited is still registered as an active company and accounts are filed each year, although as of 2014 it is marked as "non-trading".
+The Lanchester Motor Company Limited was a British car manufacturer in active trade between 1899 and 1955.
+Though the Lanchester Motor Company Limited is still registered as an active company and accounts are filed each year, the marque has been dormant since.
+As of 2014 it is marked as "non-trading".

-The Lanchester company was purchased by the BSA Group at the end of 1930, after which its cars were made by Daimler on Daimler's Coventry sites.
+The Lanchester company was located until early 1931 at Armourer Mills, Montgomery Street, Sparkbrook, Birmingham, and afterwards at Sandy Lane, Coventry England.
+It was purchased by the BSA Group at the end of 1930, after which its cars were made by Daimler on Daimler's Coventry sites.
 So, with Daimler, Lanchester became part of Jaguar Cars in 1960.

 In 1990 Ford Motor Company bought Jaguar Cars and it remained in their ownership, and from 2000 accompanied by Land Rover, until they sold both Jaguar and Land Rover to Tata Motors in 2008, who created Jaguar Land Rover as a subsidiary holding company for them.
 In 2013, Jaguar Cars was merged with Land Rover to form Jaguar Land Rover Limited, and the rights to the Lanchester car brand were transferred to the newly formed British multinational car manufacturer Jaguar Land Rover.